juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

    <img src="images/image-5.png" alt="IBM Bob IDE File menu showing Open Folder option" width="650px">

+>**NOTE**: It might take a couple of seconds after the installation is run for both of the MCP servers to appear in the list.

 The MCP servers provide:<br>
 - Access to watsonx Orchestrate documentation<br>
 - Integration with the watsonx Orchestrate ADK<br>